amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_03.md

 ```

 This is our first attempt at moving the paddles: we take the movement, and
 scale it by some factor to make the motion seem smooth.
+In a real game, we
+would use the time elapsed between frames to determine how far to move the
+paddle, so that the behavior of the game would not be tied to the game's
-If you run the game
+framerate, but this will do for now.
+If you run the game now, you'll notice
-now, you'll notice the paddles are able to fall off the edges of the game
+the paddles are able to "fall" off the edges of the game area.
-area.

-To fix this, we'll clamp the translation's y component to be at least -1.0 and
+To fix this, we'll clamp the translation's y component to be at least `-1.0` and
 at most `1.0 - PADDLE_HEIGHT` (since the translation indicates the paddle's
 bottom edge).